 What is hygiene?

 Hygiene is a collective term for everything you do that minimises your contact with pathogens, such as bacteria and viruses (such as SARS-CoV-2).
 That includes washing your hands, taking a shower, and keeping your kitchen clean.
 Sometimes it is also necessary to disinfect after cleaning.
-Read more about hygiene on this page (in Dutch only).

 Clean hands are important